AEO, GEO, GIO: What's the Difference, and Which One Does Your Business Actually Need?

 GEO is AEO's evolution for the age of large language models.
 Where AEO was about featured snippets and voice search, GEO is about ChatGPT, Claude, Perplexity, Gemini, and Google's AI Mode.

-The key difference is in the mechanism.
+The key difference from AEO is in the mechanism.
 Traditional answer engines pulled a specific chunk of text from a single source and displayed it.
 Generative engines synthesize information from potentially thousands of sources to construct an entirely new answer.
 No two responses are exactly alike.
 The AI is not quoting you — it's incorporating you into its reasoning.

 GIO: Generative Influence Optimization